narnolddd/FETA3/README.md

 git clone https://github.com/narnolddd/FETA3.git
 ```

-For everything else, let's now jump into the `FETA3` folder if you haven't already:
+For everything else, jump into the `FETA3` folder if you haven't already:

 ```bash
 cd FETA3